Four Easy Ways to Register

 Handicapped Parking: A disabled placard, disabled plate, or a temporary H/C (handicapped) placard issued by the DMV are required to be displayed at all times – in addition to a current CES parking permit.

 Visitor pay parking permits for $2 per hour are available to all CES/SDSU students if needed.
 Pay permit machines are located in parking lots: H, M, Q, R, PS 5, and PS 6.

 Overflow parking and over-sized vehicle spaces are available in S lot with a valid CES parking permit.
 Park in SP 800 spaces only.

-Open University: Open University and other semester-long program students must purchase an SDSU parking permit from the CES Cashier's Office for use in all SDSU student lots.
+Open University: Open University and other semester-long program students must purchase an SDSU parking permit online at the Aztec Parking Portal for use in all SDSU student lots.

-SDSU student decals are not valid in Parking Structure 2 or S Lot.
+SDSU student decals are not valid in Parking Structure 2.

 Campus Parking (Open University) (SDSU Student Permits)

 Parking permits are required for the use of student and faculty/staff spaces, 24 hours a day, seven days a week.
 No parking is permitted at any time in the following areas: special permit areas, handicapped zones, service areas, any area marked or painted red, any area not clearly designated as a parking space, or any area posted with a sign or designation restricting or defining specific use.
 Due to construction, availability of lots may vary.
 Parking information and visitor permits are available through the Public Safety Department or Dispatcher in the DPS Building, (619) 594-1991.

 Week-long or semester permits (decals) may be purchased online at the Aztec Parking Portal.